Fellow book lovers, I ask you: What do we read for if not the

 Poland.
 When she meets the Swallow Man, he takes on an almost mystical,

-father-like figure in her life.
-Anna and
+father-like figure in her life

-the Swallow Man is written like a love song for language — heartbreaking and
+is written like a love song for language — heartbreaking and

 entrancing and filled with characters whose survival is intimately, sometimes